 Okay, those histories do not mean we are all racists, but they remind us that we live with a painful legacy of enslavement, of seeing other human beings as inferior, and of treating them with disrespect.
 We continue to live out that legacy now.

 You might like to think we aren’t like that in the UK, but in August 2011 Mark Duggan was killed while in police custody.
 Following his death riots ensued.
-Maybe you saw the surgery of BAME medical staff who felt they were put closer to risk during the pandemic than their white colleagues.
+Maybe you saw the survey of BAME medical staff who felt they were put closer to risk during the pandemic than their white colleagues.

 It’s uncomfortable to read, to think about, but we have to face into it.
 We, who are white, have to change our behaviour.